A global organisation that finds solutions to complex humanitarian problems through research and innovation..

 Principal Investigators: Dr. Karen Austrian and Dr. Beth Kangwana (Population Council Kenya)

-The interventions were implemented between 2015-17 as part of the Adolescent Girls Initiative – Kenya (AGIK) and include gender-based violence (GBV) prevention, conditional cash transfers, empowerment groups and financial education/savings.
-Understanding the impact four years after the end of the intervention will help policy makers determine a suite a of evidence based programs that can help girls in the short and long term.
+This study aimed to evaluate the long-term health effects, including delayed pregnancy and improved birth outcomes, of a multi-sectoral programme for young adolescent (11-14 years) girls living in drought-affected areas in Kenya.
+The interventions were implemented between 2015-17 as part of the Adolescent Girls Initiative – Kenya (AGIK).
+The aim of understanding the impact four years after the end of the intervention was to help policy makers determine a suite a of evidence based programmes that can help girls in the short and long term.

 Dr. Beth Kangwana